top of page

 We regularly work alongside psychiatrists, paediatricians, and GPs, ensuring that our assessments provide the necessary evidence and insights for further medical reviews or treatment planning.

-We are committed to making our Autism and ADHD diagnostic assessments as accessible and affordable as possible.
-Our pricing reflects our dedication to providing comprehensive, high-quality assessments while ensuring flexibility for those who need it.
+At Jardin Spectrum Assist, we are committed to making our Autism and ADHD diagnostic assessments as accessible and affordable as possible.
+Our pricing reflects our dedication to providing comprehensive, high-quality assessments while maintaining flexibility for those who need it.

 • No Additional Fees for ADHD Assessments – If ADHD is assessed alongside Autism, there is no extra charge.